 Why and How are Solar Panels are Recycled?

-Solar panels contain a number of valuable elements that could potentially be re-used in future panels.
-For example, rare earth elements such as gallium and indium are typically used in the photovoltaic cells of solar panels, while copper wire and silicon are used in panels’ wiring.
+Solar panels contain a number of valuable elements that could potentially be re-used to make future panels from recycled materials.
+For example, rare earth elements such as gallium and indium are typically used in the photovoltaic cells of solar panels, while copper wire and solar grade silicon are used in panels’ wiring.
 Silver is also a recoverable metal.
 Importantly, these elements are typically produced by mining, which is expensive and will become more so as the earth’s supply of these elements is further depleted.

 However, recycling solar panels isn’t a simple process since many of these valuable elements are distributed throughout the panel and bonded with other components.
 Right now, taking apart a solar panel to recover rare earth elements, copper, silicon, glass, and other parts requires a labor-intensive and expensive process.
 Silicon-based PV panels need to have the silicon wafers scraped away and then melted down, while thin-film PV panels require washing with acid to remove the film.